vatesfr/xen-orchestra/@xen-orchestra/mcp/README.md

 }
 ```

-`NO_PROXY` on its own does nothing.
-If you set it without `HTTP_PROXY` or `HTTPS_PROXY`, the MCP logs a warning at startup.
-A malformed proxy URL is reported on stderr but does not crash the server; it falls back to direct connections.

 ### Available Tools

 At startup, the server fetches the OpenAPI spec from your XO instance (`/rest/v0/docs/swagger.json`) and generates one tool per resource domain.
 Domain and operation names come straight from the spec: the primary tag (`tags[0]`) becomes `{tag}_query`, and each `operationId` (e.g. `GetVms`, `StartVm`, `HardShutdownVm`) is used verbatim as the enum value.
 No hand-curated mapping — if the XO server adds a new endpoint, it appears automatically.
 Responses are rendered as markdown tables by the REST API itself (via `?markdown=true`); the MCP layer only relays them.